A Lite Distributed Semantic Communication System for Internet of Things: Proposed Lite Distributed Semantic Communication System

 where ${\bf{\tilde N}} = {\left( {{{\bf{H}}^H}{\bf{H}}} \right)^{ - 1}}{{\bf{H}}^H}{\bf{N}}$.
 In \eqref{eq13}, the channel effect is transferred from multiplicative noise to additive noise, ${\bf{\tilde N}}$, which provides the possibility of stable back-propagation as well as the stronger capability of network representation.
 With \eqref{eq13}, back-propagation and forward-propagation can be performed by setting $\bf H = I$ in \eqref{eq11} and \eqref{eq12}, respectively.
 Therefore, the channel effects can be completely removed.

 The above discussion shows the importance of CSI in model training.
-However, CSI can be only estimated generally, by least-squared (LS), linear minimum mean-squared error (LMMSE), or minimum mean-squared error (MMSE) estimators.
+However, CSI can be only estimated generally, i.e., least-squared (LS), linear minimum mean-squared error (LMMSE), or minimum mean-squared error (MMSE) estimators.
 Due to exploiting prior channel statistics, LMMSE and MMSE estimators usually perform better than the LS estimators.
-Thus, LMMSE and MMSE estimators are sensitive to the accuracy of channel statistic while LS estimator requires no prior channel information.
+Thus, LMMSE and MMSE estimators are sensitive to the accuracy of channel statistic while the LS estimator requires no prior channel information.
+Meanwhile, DL techniques can also be used to improve the performance of channel estimation \cite{Thakkar9074414, BaleviDA20}.

 For simplicity, we initially use the LS estimator.
-Then, we adopt the deep de-noise network to increase the resolution of LS estimator as in \cite{zhang2017beyond} shown in Fig. \ref{ADNet}.
-Particularly, the rough CSI estimated by LS estimator with few pilots first denoted by
+Then, we adopt the deep de-noise network to increase the resolution of the LS estimator as in \cite{zhang2017beyond} shown in Fig. \ref{ADNet}.
+Particularly, the rough CSI estimated by the LS estimator with few pilots first denoted by